Cranberry Chocolate Chess Pie

 Recipe by Emily Hilliard

-Chess pies are an old tradition whose name is a corruption of "cheese."
-A custard-filled pie that includes a bit of cornmeal for texture, this recipe is a new twist on an old idea.
-The tangy brightness of cranberries combines with the richness of chocolate, custard, and cornmeal for a unique dessert.
+Chess pies are a beloved type of custard-filled pie.
+While chess pie recipes tend to be more old-fashioned, this version includes a new twist.
+Our recipe for chocolate chess pie has a touch of cornmeal for texture.
+Plus, the tangy brightness of cranberries combines with the richness of chocolate, custard, and cornmeal for a unique dessert.

 Prep